What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Using aria-controls attribute, which isn’t widely supported

 There’s a lot of confusion in the accessibility world as to which screen readers support aria-controls.
 A couple of great articles on the subject can be found at “Aria-controls is Poop” by Heydon Pickering aka @heydonworks, and “Using the aria-controls attribute” by Leonie Watson aka @LeonieWatson.
-After a lot of research, I became even more confused on the subject myself, so I then sent out a tweet to the top search engine companies as well as the authors of the two blogs mentioned to see if I could get more clarification.
-You can check back on my Twitter post to see its progress, in addition to visiting any one of these Twitter accounts of the main screen reader companies:
+After a lot of research, I became even more confused on the subject myself, so I just continue to keep track of its support status on the Accessibility Support > aria-controls attribute (aria) status page.
+I also enjoy experimenting with the aria-controls design pattern examples from ARIA Authoring Practices Guide (APG).

 Some say “never use ARIA!”

 It’s understandable that some feel this way, mostly because of the overuse of ARIA.
-However, according to the Paciello Group’s own ARIA roles and properties not available in HTML5, there are several ARIA roles and properties that are not available in HTML5, but are needed to make the web easier to navigate and use for users of AT.
+However, according to the Paciello Group’s own ARIA roles and properties not available in HTML5, several of them are needed to make the web easier to navigate and use for users of AT.
 It’s all about sticking with native controls whenever possible, and using ARIA as a last resort when an element cannot be made accessible otherwise.
 It’s a balancing act.

 General confusion on using HTML5 + WAI-ARIA